 Shwa Posted November 18, 2009 Report Posted November 18, 2009 "Heidegger surf-boards along on the electronic wave as triumphantly as Descartes rode the mechanical wave."
 The above quote was taken from Marshal McLuhan's brilliant 1962 work 'The Gutenburg Galaxy.'
 McLuhan was a media visionary and somehow saw 'surfing the net' some 25 years ahead.
 In that light, a story from the Toronto Star, "High school ditches text books for digital readers" While I don't foresee digital readers becoming standard in public schools within the next 5 years, it is certainly possible within the next 10.
 One good way to make schooling cheaper and less stressful.
 On the other hand, I personally hate the present forms of digital readers, but hopefully the technology will keep improving to the point where even I will go out and buy one.'
 This could be a small spark for the end of the Gutenburg Universe!
 Quote

 Michael Hardner Posted November 18, 2009 Report Posted November 18, 2009 Hey Shwa, I have long been a devotee of McLuhan.
 In fact, I want to host an online chat on the topic in a few weeks.
 Let me know if you're interested in discussing that.
 McLuhan indicated that the education budgets should include advertising, since that was where children received a large part of their education.
 I believe he felt that television in the classrooms wasn't a great idea, but I don't remember why.
-Quote Click to learn why Climate Change is caused by HUMANS Michael Hardner
+Quote Looks like someone has a new patronizing catch phrase !
+Michael Hardner

 Shwa Posted November 19, 2009 Author Report Posted November 19, 2009 Hey Michael, While not a McLuhan devotee, I could be called a McLuhan 'essentialist' even though my exposure to his actual works is limited.
 An on-line discussion sounds intriguing.
 Quote

 Michael Hardner Posted November 19, 2009 Report Posted November 19, 2009 Great - I sent you a PM to set this up.
 Any other MLW posters interested in media/tech/democracy 2.0 - please PM me thanks.
-Quote Click to learn why Climate Change is caused by HUMANS Michael Hardner
+Quote Looks like someone has a new patronizing catch phrase !
+Michael Hardner

 Recommended Posts